 One cut for your SERIES connection and one for your PARALLEL.

-possible.
-These connections are clear from the service
+direct as possible.
+These connections are generally clear from the service

-cell caps, having play in the series connection would be of no good use, that I
+cell caps, having play in the series connection would be of no practical

-are cables that extend from first terminal to the third terminal
+located.
+Seen below are cables that extend from& the first terminal to

 through the second terminal.

 The argument for custom-cut cables isn't just an argument for safety's

 sake, or that it looks neater, or that the result are a more-efficient